- Software Development - Introduction

 (V) Software Outsourcing

-According to research from Statista, the IT sector is the most outsourced field of all.
-By the end of 2021, IT outsourcing may exceed the amount of 413.7 billion U.S. Dollars.
+According to research, the IT sector is the most outsourced field of all.
+By the end of 2022, IT outsourcing is expected to reach USD 261.9 billion.
 Software outsourcing is indeed playing a vital role in the growth of the IT sector.
 And, such robust statistics clearly define that the software development market is on the rise for at least the next few decades.
 Another study revealed that Software Application Development is the most outsourced IT functions worldwide.

 Types of Software Outsourcing